dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_operation_timing.rst

 Internet Latency
 ----------------

-If you are running your program on a client system geographically remotefrom the
-|dwave_short| system on which you're executing, you will likely encounter
-latency and variability from the internet connection itself (see :numref:`Fig. %s <highlevel_timing>`).
+If you are running your program on a client system geographically remote from the |dwave_short| system on which you're executing, you will likely encounter latency and variability from the internet connection itself (see :numref:`Fig. %s <highlevel_timing>`).